nick-otter/nick-otter.github.io/_posts/2020-11-26-how to monitor kernel panic.md

 ---
 layout: post
-title:  "How to monitor kernel panic"
+title:  "How to monitor Kernel Panic"
 categories: kernel
 ---

-# How to monitor kernel panic
+# How to monitor Kernel Panic
 {: style="text-align: center"}

 Written by Nick Otter.